d3npa/hacking-trix-rust/viruses/simple-elf-prepender/README.md

 }
 ```

-With the `spread_and_infect` function completed, this virus can infect neighboring ELF files.
+With the `spread_and_infect` function completed, this virus can now infect neighboring ELF files.
 An infected ELF file will then try to infect its own neighbors, and the spread continues.
 However, it will not yet execute the host binary; we will implement `execute_host` next.

 ## Executing the host binary

 There are two scenarios here.
 The original virus binary does not have a host, so this function should be skipped in that case.
 Otherwise, there is a host which can be extracted and ran.
 Note that the same will apply to `virus_main`.

 It's also important to consider the scenario where multiple infected binaries are run at the same time.
 For example, one infected program may be in a loop, when another infected program is run.
-For this reason, hosts should be extracted to unique paths - this sample makes use of the infected binary's name for this.
+To avoid conflicts when this happens, hosts should be extracted to their own unique paths - this sample makes use of the infected binary's name for this.

 `execute_host` is passed the following arguments:
 - `name`: the name of the infected binary
 - `contents`: the ELF contents of the host
-- `args`: the CLI args to forward to the host minus the program name
+- `args`: the CLI args to forward to the host minus the (infected) program name

 ```rust
 /// Code that is executed when an infected file is ran